choisir cup menstruelle

 Free teen period underwear FAQ

-No leaks is another key indicator.
+The absence of leaks is another key indicator.

 What do gynecologists say about menstrual cups?

-Some specialists praise this method, especially for being economical and eco-friendly.
-A cup costs between 14 and 30 euros and can be used for about ten years, which is much less expensive compared to tampons or pads.
-Plus, it's environmentally friendly since it doesn't create waste.
+Some specialists praise this method, particularly for its economic and ecological benefits.
+A cup costs between €14 and €30 and can be used for around ten years, which is a much smaller budget compared with tampons or pads.
+Plus, it’s eco‑friendly because it doesn’t generate waste.

-Should the cup stem stick out?
+Does the cup stem need to stick out?